kumahq/kuma/docs/madr/decisions/056-meshexternalservice-and-zoneegress.md

 }
 ```

-#### Only on the egress
+#### Only configuring policies on the egress

-There are policies that make sense to be in both places and the ones like MeshTimeout that only have drawbacks on egress.
+This doesn't work since there are policies that make sense to be in both places and the ones like MeshTimeout that only have drawbacks on egress.

-#### Only on sidecar
+#### Only configuring policies on sidecar

-There are policies that make more sense on egress and in both places.
+This doesn't work because there are policies that make more sense on egress and in both places.

 ## Links